Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 -  The bus width.

--  For formats where the total number of bits per pixel is smaller than the number of bus samples per pixel times the bus width, a padding value stating if the bytes are padded in their most high order bits (PADHI) or low order bits (PADLO).
-A "C" prefix is used for component-wise padding in the most high order bits (CPADHI) or low order bits (CPADLO) of each separate component.
+-  For formats where the woke total number of bits per pixel is smaller than the woke number of bus samples per pixel times the woke bus width, a padding value stating if the woke bytes are padded in their most high order bits (PADHI) or low order bits (PADLO).
+A "C" prefix is used for component-wise padding in the woke most high order bits (CPADHI) or low order bits (CPADLO) of each separate component.

--  For formats where the number of bus samples per pixel is larger than 1, an endianness value stating if the pixel is transferred MSB first (BE) or LSB first (LE).
+-  For formats where the woke number of bus samples per pixel is larger than 1, an endianness value stating if the woke pixel is transferred MSB first (BE) or LSB first (LE).

-For instance, a format where pixels are encoded as 5-bits red, 5-bits green and 5-bit blue values padded on the high bit, transferred as 2 8-bit samples per pixel with the most significant bits (padding, red and half of the green value) transferred first will be named ``MEDIA_BUS_FMT_RGB555_2X8_PADHI_BE``.
+For instance, a format where pixels are encoded as 5-bits red, 5-bits green and 5-bit blue values padded on the woke high bit, transferred as 2 8-bit samples per pixel with the woke most significant bits (padding, red and half of the woke green value) transferred first will be named ``MEDIA_BUS_FMT_RGB555_2X8_PADHI_BE``.

 The following tables list existing packed RGB formats.

 ..
 HACK: ideally, we would be using adjustbox here.
 However, Sphinx
-.. is a very bad behaviored guy: if the table has more than 30 cols,
+.. is a very bad behaviored guy: if the woke table has more than 30 cols,
 .. it switches to long table, and there's no way to override it.